Please Note: CSS Firm is not accepting or investigating new Rexulti claims at this time. This article is for educational purposes only.

 - You developed a gambling addiction after taking Rexulti

 - You have suffered a financial loss from a gambling addiction related to Rexulti

 If you identify with any of the above points, you could qualify for compensation.

 Otsuka and Lundbeck promised a revolutionary drug, but Rexulti’s damaging behavioral effects proved otherwise.
 This should not have happened.
 Pharmaceutical companies must be held liable for their negligence.
 If you or a loved one has suffered after taking Rexulti, it’s important that you speak with an attorney to determine your eligibility for compensation.

 You may still qualify for a lawsuit if you were previously denied a case regarding Abilify and were also injured by Rexulti.

 We understand how to protect your rights and will fight for the healing and recovery you deserve.
-Contact us today at (800) 641- 0098 for a free, no-obligation consultation to discuss your potential case.
+Contact us today to discuss your potential claim.